 3 Earth Day Projects

-- Plant trees.
 The Rainforest Action Network reports that each year 3.5 billion to 7 billion trees are cut down.
 The Earth Day Network hopes to help rectify this by planting 7.8 billion trees by Earth Day 2020.
 This Earth Day, call a local tree organization and see if they are going to be planting trees this weekend.
 You and your loved ones can join them or you can plant a tree in your own yard.

-- Start or participate in a community garden.
 The American Community Garden Association estimates that there are 18,000 community gardens throughout the United States and Canada.
 Community gardens are a great way to bond with your neighbors, get some exercise, and supplement your groceries.
 They also add more greenery to your environment.
 Tomorrow, you can start gathering interest from your neighbors about starting a community garden.
 Or if you want to join an established community garden, you can try finding one with this website.
 It lists all the registered community gardens in your area.

-- March for Science.
 Are you going to be in the Washington D.C. area tomorrow?
 Consider joining the Earth Day Network for the March for Science rally and teach-in on the National Mall.
 The purpose of the march is to “defend the vital public service role science plays in our communities and our world,” and to “hold our leaders—both in science and in politics—accountable to the highest standards of honesty, fairness, and integrity.”
-Greenpeace, The Nature Conservancy, Endangered Species Coalition, Center for Biological Diversity, National Parks Conservation Association and Audubon will be partnering wit EDN for the event.
+Greenpeace, The Nature Conservancy, Endangered Species Coalition, Center for Biological Diversity, National Parks Conservation Association and Audubon will be partnering with EDN for the event.
 You can find more information about the march here.